abcd5251/PawX-api/README.md

-# Foxhole API — Quickstart Guide
+# PawXAI API — Quickstart Guide

 This document is a concise, easy-to-follow description of the Foxhole API.
 It covers authentication, base URL, available endpoints, required/optional parameters, and trimmed examples so you can get productive quickly.

+# Websocket (Realtime Twitter Data) API
+Please Refer to [WEBSOCKET.md](WEBSOCKET.md) for more details.

 ## Key Capabilities